angoca/db2unit/README.txt

 The licenses of this project are:

  * Source code: GNU General Public License v3.0
- * Documentation: FreeBSD Documentation license.
+ * Documentation: GNU Free Documentation License.

 These are some useful links: